bullmoose20/MK-Docs/docs/files/builders/smart.md

 To have the Smart Label Collections to eliminate Plex Collectionless you have to go all in on using them.
 A good rule of thumb to make sure this works correctly is that every item in your library should have a max of one non-smart collection.

-Reach out on the [Komet Discord](https://metamanager.wiki/en/latest/discord/) or in the [GitHub Discussions](https://github.com/meisnate12/Plex-Meta-Manager/discussions) for help if you're having any issues getting this to work properly.
+Reach out on the [Kometa Discord](https://metamanager.wiki/en/latest/discord/) or in the [GitHub Discussions](https://github.com/meisnate12/Plex-Meta-Manager/discussions) for help if you're having any issues getting this to work properly.

 ## Smart Filter